eugenmihailescu/myinputmask/README.md

 + JavaScript capable browser (eg. IE9+, FF4, Chrome5, Opera12, Safari5)

 ## How it works
-The plugin class is a JavaScript function called `InputMask` which when executed it binds some key events (eg. keydown, keyup) to the configured/given input elements and that's it!
+The plugin class is a JavaScript function called `InputMask` which binds some key events (eg. keydown, keyup) to the configured/given input elements.
+And that's it!

 To tell the function what are your inputs and how to mask them it accepts a configuration object as first argument with the following definition:
 ```javascript